ionos-cloud/ionosctl/docs/subcommands/flowlog-get.md

 ## Description

-Use this command to retrieve information of a specified FlowLog.
+Use this command to retrieve information of a specified FlowLog from a NIC.

 Required values to run command: